2020 Simulator User Group week #41 summary (w/uplift)

 General Viewer Notes

-• The Legacy Profiles viewer is awaiting a back-end update to the feeds, which may be being worked on.
+• The Legacy Profiles viewer is still awaiting a back-end update to the feeds, which may be being worked on.

 In Brief